msyriac/f2pydemo/README.md

 f2pydemo
 ========

-A demonstration of my annoyance with setuptools + f2py.
+A demonstration of my annoyance with / ignorance of setuptools + f2py.

 First do:
 ```